JWPaling/Anki_Decks_UU/README.md

-# Anki_Decks_UU
+# Utrecht University - Psychology (Anki Decks)
-In this repository you will find Anki decks that are made by hand for different courses that are provide by Utrecht University, especially for Psychology.
-Feel free to use them, and comment if there is anything you might consider incorrect, disturbing, or difficult to understand
+In this online repository, you will find Anki decks created for different courses provided by Utrecht University, particularly for Psychology.
+Feel free to use them and provide feedback if you notice any inaccuracies, issues, or difficulties in understanding.

 Each week I will try to keep up with the current course time table.

 CAUTION:
-Be aware that these decks are handmade, and that some information can be wrong, outdated, or misplaced.
-Therefore, mention any errors you think are apparent in the decks.
+Please note that these decks are manually created, and some information may be inaccurate, outdated, or incorrect.
+So, please let us know if you notice any errors in the decks.

 Extra links to Anki information:
 - https://faqs.ankiweb.net/